Harshita-capsitech/EmailDocs/Outlook/Folders/inbox.md

 ## Overview

 The Inbox feature provides a single, consistent inbox experience while supporting **both Gmail and Outlook** behind the scenes.
-The UI and API remain provider-agnostic, while the backend routes each request to the correct provider implementation based on the authenticated user.
+The UI and API remain **provider-agnostic**, while the system internally routes each request to the correct provider implementation based on the authenticated user.

-This document explains how the Inbox works end-to-end (Frontend → API → Provider routing), including paging, filters, sorting, search, and refresh behavior.
+This document explains how the Inbox works end-to-end **from Frontend → Common Inbox API → Provider routing**, covering paging, filters, sorting, search, and refresh behavior.

 > 🔗 Related docs:
 > - [Mail Module Overview](../index.md)